Top 5 Plants That Can Be Kept in Bathroom | Needs, Benefits & Care Tips | Plants and Life

 π€― Crazy Plant Facts You Didn’t Know!

-- Peace Lily can bloom even in bathrooms with no direct sunlight!
+- Peace Lily can sometimes bloom even in surprisingly low-light bathrooms πΌ

-- Aloe Vera gel has natural antibacterial properties, ideal for quick skin fixes π§
+- Aloe Vera gel contains soothing antibacterial properties useful for small skin problems π§

 ✨ Bonus Tip: Combine Function & Beauty